 Up for a little DIY?
 Here’s the step-by-step process.

-If you’re building a retaining wall that’s over 4 feet tall, you may need to obtain a building permit, if required by the local municipality.
+In most cases, if you’re building a retaining wall that’s over 36” in height, you may need to obtain a building permit, if required by the local municipality.

 This ensures your retaining wall is safe and complies with local regulations.
 Taller walls have a higher risk of failure, posing potential hazards to you and your property.